r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 #### EXERCISE DESCRIPTION
 This exercise describes how to use metasploit framework to generate shellcode in C format and redirect the stdout to a text file (chars.raw).
-That text file later will be used to parse the raw shellcode data into oneliner string thats going to be injected into one C Program that we also need to build to be abble to execute the shellcode into targets ram (running in background).
+That text file later will be used to parse the raw shellcode data into oneliner string thats going to be injected into one C Program that we also need to build to be abble to execute shellcode in target ram (running in background).
 This exercise also describes the use of [MITRE ATT&CK T1113](https://attack.mitre.org/techniques/T1113/) as social engineering technic to trick the remote user into executing our program with the promiss of taking a screenshot to current desktop and display it.
 As final stage we will need to use the [GCC](https://www.cyberciti.biz/faq/debian-linux-install-gnu-gcc-compiler/) compiler to be abble to complie your C Program into one Linux executable before being able to send to target user.

 <br />